-\\\ p < .001

-significantly predicted turnover ( $\beta = -.92$ , p <.001).
-Then we regressed voluntary turnover simultaneously on coworkers' job search behavior and coworkers' job embeddedness (model 3 in Table 6).
-Coworkers' job embeddedness becomes nonsignificant when the mediator is added.
-Moreover, the Sobel test shows that the change in the regression coefficient for coworkers' job embeddedness is itself significant (Sobel t = -8.6, p < .001).
+The level-one and level-two descriptive statistics are presented in Tables 4 and 5.
+Results of the regression model of the job attitude variables on the mediator (CJSB), as well as the HGLM analysis for actual quitting are each presented in Table 6.
+The main purpose of this study though was to test whether the relationship between coworkers' job embeddedness (CJE) and focal employee voluntary turnover would be mediated by coworkers' job search behavior (CJSB).
+Results indicate that coworkers' job embeddedness is significantly and negatively related to coworkers' job search behavior (B = -.41; p < .001) even after controlling for bank branch size, local unemployment rate, coworkers' organizational commitment, coworkers' job satisfaction, and coworkers' perceptions of job alternatives.
+Next, we regressed voluntary turnover on CJE (Models 1 and 2 in Table 6).
+Replicating our first study's findings, CJE significantly predicts turnover (B = -.92; p < .001).
+Then we regressed voluntary turnover simultaneously on coworkers' job search behavior and coworkers' job embeddedness (Model 3 in Table 6).
+Whereas CJSP becomes significant, CJE becomes non-significant when the mediator is added.
+Moreover, the Sobel test shows that the change in the regression coefficient for CJE is itself significant (Sobel t = -8.6; p < .001).
 Thus, Hypothesis 2 is supported.
-Coworkers' job search behavior appears to mediate the relationship between coworkers' job embeddedness and turnover.
-As in our first study, we found that when we included coworkers' satisfaction and commitment variables in the model, only coworkers' job embeddedness was still significant.
+CJSB appears to mediate the relationship between CJE and turnover.
+As in our first study, we found that when we included coworkers' satisfaction and commitment variables in the model, only CJE was still significant.